 - The eponymous character in Naruto doesn't always get the summon he wants and is stuck with Gamakichi and/or Gamatatsu instead.
 "Can spontaneously create a thousand clones of himself, generate and weaponize a ball of pure energy, and summon... a couple of small, hungry talking frogs..."

 - This changes quite a bit in Shippuden, as Gamakichi and Gamatatsu have grown quite a bit bigger (as in, larger than any human, though they're still tiny compared to their father Gamabunta), and even the snack-obsessed moron Gamatatsu can do a powerful combination jutsu with Naruto.
+And by the end of Shippuden, it goes away entirely with Gamakichi being a mere 10 cm shorter than his enormous father.
+Toads grow up fast.

 - Played straight/for comedy with Killer Bee, the host of the Eight-Tailed Beast.
 Being a jinchuriki gives you incredible amounts of chakra (even when not using the beast's power), the ability to transform part or all of the way into the beast's form, and a special power depending on which one.
 Of what we know of, the One-Tailed lets you control sand, the Two-Tailed can make a weird spectral fire, the Four-Tailed can control/create lava, the Nine-Tailed gives you a Healing Factor, and the Eight-Tails... lets your body produce ink from your mouth.
 Despite this, the current 8-Tailed host more than makes up for it with his control over the basic forms.
+In addition, spitting ink is more useful than it may seem, as it can be used to blind enemies or even solidified for a Doppelgänger Attack.

 - Jugo is the originator of the Cursed Seal, giving him great durability and lets him make his entire body a Shapeshifter Weapon.
 For an entirely different reason he can also communicate with animals, and have them do various tasks like scouting or scattered torn pieces of clothing to throw someone off their trail.
 Jugo's kinship with nature is actually tied to his transformation powers, since both are due to him being a natural Sage, a person with strong ties to the chakra of nature.